 - Stay in residential accommodation with 24-hour pastoral care

-What actually happens on a Summer Skills Course?
+What actually happens on a Musical Theatre Summer Camp?

 Getting to know you: The first step is introductions!
 There'll be lots of fun drama-based activities to kick things off giving you the chance to meet everyone (and learn their names!).
 Theatre games are used in professional as well as youth theatre to help people get to know their fellow actors.

 Devising the project: The creative team will have an initial idea about a theme - usually a story or poem, historical event, myth or fairytale.
 This will be your starting point and the rest is up to YOU.
 Your input is crucial in creating a brand new piece of music theatre as you'll be asked to suggest possible lyrics, movement sequences, invent characters and develop storylines.

 The grand plan: The 'grand plan' is that by lunchtime on Saturday, a brand new piece of original musical theatre has been created - by you!
 At 2pm on the last day, family and friends are invited along to watch your new musical, which normally lasts around 30 minutes.
 Audiences are always amazed at how much can be achieved in six days, but we know it's because of your hard work, dedication and talent!

 We work very long hours!
 We start working at 09.00/09.30 with a physical warm-up.
 There is always a break mid-morning to grab a drink and a snack, and you have an hour for lunch.
 Again there is a mid-afternoon tea break and later an hour for the evening meal.
 The final session of the day runs from 19.00 to 21.00; this could include lyric writing, composition, design but also technical rehearsals and final run throughs.
 On one night we run the infamous cabaret night!
 And that deserves a section for itself...